error23/crow_gradle_plugins/README.md

 ### Advanced usage :

-If you need to customize some plugin settings you can use following configuration
+If you need to customize some plugin settings you can use following extension All values presented here are default values set by plugin but in case you need to change some configuration here is complete descrption of the extension

 ```groovy
 /*